Tuition and Fee Payment

-- You are no longer eligible for financial aid - including work, loans, grants or scholarships.
-If on a Warning Status - eligibility may continue (note below).
+- You are no longer eligible for financial aid - including work study, loans, grants or scholarships.
+If you're on a Warning Status - eligibility may continue (note below).

 - Because you do not qualify for financial aid, you must pay your tuition and fees by the payment deadline or your registration will be cancelled by the Bursar's Office.

 Maximum Time Frame (maximum attempted credit hours) - When you have attempted the maximum credit hours, you are no longer eligible to receive financial aid.